Syncroness-Inc/qt_device_creation/README.md

 # Known Issues/Needed Tweaks
 1. In order to deploy the application, no other Qt processes should be running.
 You may need to remote into the machine an kill any running Qt processes.
 2. You are able to ssh into the device as root without being prompted for a password or having keys set.
+This should be changed within the yocto recipes.

 # Additional Resources